AusDTO/service-handbook/_alpha/1-introduction/1-2-future-vision.md

 The best way to do this is by prototyping.
 By [quickly building prototypes]({{ site.baseurl }}/alpha/3-building-prototypes/3-1-what-is-prototype.html) and testing them with users, you can validate the vision and continue to iterate it.

 You can throw away your prototypes afterwards.
 Not everything you try will work.
-You will learn more from the ideas that don't work rather than the ones that do.
+You will learn more from the ideas that don't work than the ones that do.